Shake It Up…

 During a recent conversation with the leaders of a company, we asked them to imagine that their department was not a part of the overall company, but a stand-alone business having to provide value to its customers and make money to continue.
 Then we asked the question, “How would you organize the company related to positions, roles, and responsibilities?
 And how would you measure effectiveness?”
 This is what we call disrupting the org chart.

-Another “Ah-Ha!” moment for these leaders involved the efficiency (or lack of) related to the job descriptions and each position’s responsibilities.
-They recognized that there are tasks that are always done without consideration of automation, technology, or simply process redesign that could increase production.
+For these leaders, the moment involved the efficiency (or lack of) related to the job descriptions and each position’s responsibilities.
+They recognized that they were doing tasks without consideration of automation, technology, or simply process redesign that could increase production.
 When they looked at the department as if they were starting it as a business, they found ways to redesign roles and responsibilities.
 And in some cases, this reduced the number of employees required.

 Waiting until your business is struggling is way late to work on the organizational health.
 Healthy organizations make it part of their fabric to constantly find ways to improve and provide value.
 When those of us working in the business don’t work on the business, we can find that we haven’t been paying attention to where we’re supposed to be going.
 We may be moving…but it may not be in the healthiest direction for our business.
 It’s time to be healthy.